With only 963 graduations a year and 6 programs, Criminal Justice & Corrections attracts few students in Colorado.

 Study hard for the SAT; the average score of applicants to University of Northern Colorado is 1,039.
 Around 61.4% of the professors at this school are full-time and get normal office hours, so they should be more accessible to students.
 Go on a virtual tour to explore more about University of Northern Colorado.

 Any student pursuing a degree in Criminal Justice & Corrections needs to take a look at Colorado Technical University - Colorado Springs.
-At Colorado Technical University - Colorado Springs, criminal justice learners enjoy the plus of a really focused program.
-Colorado Technical University - Colorado Springs is among the largest schools in Colorado.
+Colorado Technical University - Colorado Springs offers graduate degrees in criminal justice for those interested in an advanced degree.
+The location in a main city is wonderful for young people seeking out considerable options for social networking, excitement, and discovery.

 Metropolitan State University of Denver is among your best bets if you're planning on studying Criminal Justice & Corrections.
-Criminal justice graduates from Metropolitan State University of Denver receive an earnings boost of about 3.3% above the typical income of criminal justice & corrections graduates.
+Grads of the criminal justice program state that they receive average early career wages of $40,768 and mid-career wages of $56,885.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 It's difficult to beat Colorado Mesa University if you want to study Criminal Justice & Corrections.
 Grand Junction, Colorado is the perfect environment for learners who appreciate the fast-paced city life.

-About 52.9% of the educators at this school are full-time and have regular office hours, so they are more available to help.
+The student body at this school is highly diverse and is represented by students from over 40 states and territories and at least 23 countries.
 Due to its commitment to superior academic standards and a yearly net price of $21,309, Colorado Mesa University is an excellent bang for your buck.
 A virtual tour could be an easy way to find out more about Colorado Mesa University.